The Ailos and "Sunny" story - okay, now where?

 Oof, my brain's shutting down, so I think I'm going to have to stop.
 But again, lots to think about!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight seven three eight as a four place number.
+In the field marked validation number, enter eight eight seven two as a four place number.